The crash reporter is a subsystem to record and manage application crash data.

 Plugin hangs are handled as crash reports.
 If a plugin doesn’t respond to an IPC message after 60 seconds, the plugin IPC code will take minidumps of all of the processes involved and then kill the plugin.

-In this case, there will be only one .ini file with the crash report metadata, but there will be multiple dump files: at least one for the browser process and one for the plugin process, and perhaps also additional dumps for the Flash sandbox and broker processes.
+In this case, there will be only one .extra file with the crash report metadata, but there will be multiple dump files: at least one for the browser process and one for the plugin process.
 All of these files are submitted together as a unit.
 Before submission, the filenames of the files are linked:

 If the crash reporter subsystem is enabled, the about:crashes page will be registered with the application.
 This page provides information about previous and submitted crashes.